sortiz4/unibrowse/README.md

 Those seeking to compile must have...

 - Node.js 18.0
+- Python 3.10

-Once these requirements have been met, simply clone the repository and execute `npm install && npm run build` (this will setup and compile the project).
+Once these requirements have been met, simply clone the repository and execute `py setup.py -u` to download the latest Unicode data, `npm install` to download the project's dependencies, and `npm run build` to compile the project.
 Once completed, the `www/apps/client/exported` directory can then be deployed to any web server.